For Parents & Safeguarding Leads

 - Growth plates can fuse prematurely, permanently stunting height

-- Brain development continues until the mid-20s — steroids affect mood regulation, impulse control, and emotional processing
+- Brain development continues until the mid-20s — mood regulation, impulse control, and emotional processing are all affected

 What to look for in a school or youth setting